Birda Logo

 Identification Tips

-Males of the Rufous-rumped Antwren are characterized by blackish lores and a line through the eye on a pale gray face, with a black crown and nape.
+Males of the Rufous-rumped Antwren are characterized by blackish lores and a line through the eye on a pale grey face, with a black crown and nape.
 Their upper back is olive, transitioning to a bright rufous or orange-brown lower back and rump, and olive uppertail coverts.
-The tail is dusky with olive edges, and the wings are slate gray with pale yellow tips forming two bars.
-The throat and breast are pale gray, while the belly and undertail coverts are pale yellow-green.
-Females, on the other hand, have a brownish olive crown and grayish olive head sides.
-Both sexes have brown or dark brown irises, a black maxilla, a mandible in shades of gray with a black tip, and bluish gray or gray legs and feet.
+The tail is dusky with olive edges, and the wings are slate grey with pale yellow tips forming two bars.
+The throat and breast are pale grey, while the belly and undertail coverts are pale yellow-green.
+Females, on the other hand, have a brownish olive crown and greyish olive head sides.
+Both sexes have brown or dark brown irises, a black maxilla, a mandible in shades of grey with a black tip, and bluish grey or grey legs and feet.

 Habitat

-This bird favors the interior and edges of humid foothill and montane forests.
+This bird favours the interior and edges of humid foothill and montane forests.

 Distribution